John Neilson Gladstone: Political career

 He was MP for Devizes from 1852, lost his seat in 1857, but was re-elected in 1859.

 Death

 His brothers were all in attendance at Bowden Park for the over-wrought emotional scene at John Neilson's deathbed.
 William arrived early in February 1863, three days before his brother died, and took great care over a period of ten days, which he later related in some detail in his diaries.
 John Neilson left seven daughters and a son without parents, orphans, making William wholly responsible for the funeral arrangements.
-Money William acquired in his brother's will went to supplement the budget of his Midlothian campaign.
+The money William acquired in his brother's will went to supplement the budget of his Midlothian campaign.
 A writ was moved only five days later in the Commons for a new member.